Should You Modify Your Child Support Obligation?

-- Additional child or children for whom either parent has a legal obligation of support;
+- An additional child (or children) for whom either parent has a legal obligation of support;

 - Increase or decrease of investment income;